-Dr Ed Partridge runs the clinic at the Rohais Surgery on Wednesday mornings.
+Dr Ed Partridge runs the clinic at the Rohais Surgery on Tuesday and Wednesday mornings.
 He is accredited by the RCGP and the British Association of Dermatologists in skin lesion management and skin surgery.
 He is also a member of the Guernsey Multidisciplinary Skin Cancer Team.

 Ed holds a masters-degree in Practical Dermatology with distinction.
 His dissertation focused on the diagnosis and treatment of sun-damaged skin and skin cancers.
 In addition, he has been awarded the Expert Certificate of Skin Cancer Medicine by the Bond University, Australia.